 • The 5th and 6th sessions: We will explore a rather different understanding of light, a light that permeates and defines every notation and all of space and time.

 • The 7th and 8th sessions.
-We will explore the challenges to our understanding of space and time.
+We will explore the challenges to our understanding of basic concepts like space and time.
 Both become finite and transaction oriented.

 • The final session: Beyond the summaries, we will be searching for answers to the question, “What do we do now?”

-Simple and small goals: The first goal of this group will be to open the door to a very simple orientation to science and faith that (1) works with science and mathematics and (2) allows for religious beliefs.
+Simple and small goals: The first goal is to open the door to a very simple orientation to science and faith that (1) works with science and mathematics and (2) allows for, and possibly informs, religious beliefs.
 The next goal is to explore the entry points between the finite and infinite.
 Another goal is to explore the physics, philosophy, and psychology of light.
-If we have even limited success, we’ll begin to shrink space and time and open up an intimacy with the universe.
+If we have even limited success, we’ll all begin to shrink space and time and open up an intimacy with the universe.